cybera/ookla-stacan-analysis/project-card.md

 - `devices`: Number of unique devices on which tests were conducted

 More information on attributes [here](https://github.com/teamookla/ookla-open-data?tab=readme-ov-file#tile-attributes) or file formats [here](https://github.com/teamookla/ookla-open-data?tab=readme-ov-file#data-formats)

+#### StatsCan
+Similar to Ookla, StatsCan data contains the same four filetypes needed to reconstruct maps, but with census information instead of internet performance.
+Also included in the StatsCan data is a technical PDF with more details on the datatypes and more in-depth [data dictionary](https://www12.statcan.gc.ca/census-recensement/2016/ref/dict/index-eng.cfm) is provided online to search any terms necessary.

 ## Dataset Creation